mattseddon/asp-sgr-litli-ntc-a/README.md

 After a couple of months of reading about my impending doom, I realized I could beat all these influencers to the punch by replacing **THEM** with AI agents.

-Introducing the AI slop pushing, sigma grindset riding, LinkedIn thought leader influencing, non-technical CEO agent or `asp-sgr-litli-ntc-a` for short.
+Introducing the AI slop pushing, sigma grindset riding, LinkedIn thought leader influencer, non-technical CEO agent or `asp-sgr-litli-ntc-a` for short.

 ## Example Posts
 <img width="463" alt="Screenshot 2025-06-03 at 11 58 43 am" src="https://github.com/user-attachments/assets/f6f7cf08-b325-40fc-95c6-8d354ec3ad28" />